 Office: We are always seeking friendly, outgoing people to help in the Extension office.
 Volunteers may assist with public relations, phone work, or contribute newsletter publishing and computer expertise.

-Special Events: Support the Arboretum by volunteering at one of our wonderful annual fundraising events such as Master Gardener Plant Sale (April), Art in the Arboretum (November).
+Special Events: Support the Arboretum by volunteering at one of our wonderful annual fundraising events such as the Master Gardener Annual Spring Plant Sale.

 For more information on how to get involved call the Information Desk at (910)798-7660.